tylerdotrar/RGBwiki/vault/Green Cell/01. Infrastructure/OPNsense/Creating Internal CA's and Certificates.md

+### Overview
+---

-Often times we want to switch to HTTPS for services that we input sensitive information into, or to simply make our lab look and feel robust.
+Often times we want to switch to HTTPS for web services that we input sensitive information into, or to simply make our homelab services look and feel robust.
+While invalid certificates still provide encryption and accomplish the first goal of sensitive information encryption, they sure do look ugly.

 ![[Pasted image 20230824142052.png]]

-One way for us to achieve this is by using OPNsense as an internal Certificate Authority and generating certificates for our services.
+An easy method of achieving this superficial goal is by using OPNsense as an internal Certificate Authority (CA) and generating internal server certificates for our hosted services.

-### Internal Certificate Authorities
+### Internal Certificate Authorities (CA's)
 ---

 Within OPNsense, go to ``System > Trust > Authorities``.
 From here, we will create an internal Certificate Authority (Root CA) and an intermediate Certificate Authority (Intermediate CA).